Vaalserberg: Road cycling

 The Vaalserberg is often used in the Amstel Gold Race and is climbed halfway through the race.
-The climb is named in the roadbook of the Gold Race as Drielandenpunt and is followed by the Gemmenich climb.
+The climb is named in the roadbook of the Gold Race as Drielandenpunt and crosses the border with Belgium and followed after is the Gemmenich climb to go into the Netherlands again.

+The Belgian climb part (or descent) is called Côte des Trois bornes or Côte des Trois Frontières and includes two hairpin bends.
+It starts from Gemmenich with the roadname Route des Trois Bornes.